tranqui/monte_carlo/README.md

 This repository contains python code which emphasises **clarity** over speed, to provide the simplest introduction for students encountering the concepts for the first time.
 As such, the techniques presented should not be considered state-of-the-art.
 In fact, the code will run **very** slow for systems with large numbers of particles, or at high densities.

-The course was taught with this repository by C. Patrick Royall the first time in Autumn 2016 at the University of Bristol.

 ## Overview of the files

 The core files included are: